Skip to main content

 5) Fair and Reasonable Price.
 Price charged is fair to both parties, considering the quality and timeliness of performance and delivery.
 Micro-purchases may be awarded without seeking competitive quotes if the CH or BO considers the price to be reasonable.
 Cardholders should obtain multiple quotes if they suspect that the price is not reasonable or if buying a supply/service for which no comparable pricing is readily available.
 See FAR 13.203(a)(3).

 b.
 Funding.
 Funds must be committed and obligated prior to purchase.
 BOs must ensure that sufficient funds are obligated within the financial system before providing approval to the CH to make the purchase.
-CHs must screen the Purchase Request and Approval document to verify the BO has approved the requirement to make the purchase.
-Purchasing before obligation of funds is a violation of the Anti-Deficiency Act.
+CHs must screen the purchase request to verify the BO has approved the requirement to make the purchase.
 For CHs who use GFEBS, a purchase request with sufficient funding must have L4 approval before the card is swiped.

 14-2.
 Unauthorized Commitments and Ratification

-c.
-Payment for goods or services accepted in the absence of a UAC may be made only through the ratification process.
+b.
+Payment for goods or services accepted for an UAC may be made only through the ratification process.
 Payment cannot be made unless a Contracting Officer has awarded a contract or an authorized GPC holder acting within his or her delegation of authority has ordered the item(s).

 1) The Army receives services/supplies in which a properly executed funding document and an authorized procurement method (e.g., contract, BPA, or GPC) was not established prior to the Government ordering the services/supplies.